MicrosoftDocs/windows-iot-public/windows-iot/product-family/what's-new-in-Windows-11-IoT-Enterprise.md

 For more information about device eligibility, see [Windows 11 requirements](https://docs.microsoft.com/windows/whats-new/windows-11-requirements).

 >[!NOTE]
+>
-> Microsoft does not publish feature updates through Windows Update on devices that run Windows 10 Enterprise LTSC.
-Instead, it typically offers new LTSC releases every 2–3 years, and OEMs can choose to install them as in-place upgrades or even skip releases over a 10-year life cycle.
+> Microsoft does not publish feature updates through Windows Update for devices running Windows 10 IoT Enterprise LTSC.
+>
+> Microsoft releases new LTSC editions every 2–3 years.
+OEMs may purchase a newer LTSC as a field upgrade for their devices if appropriate.
 Please contact your [Windows IoT Distributor](https://aka.ms/IoTDistributorList) for more information.

 ## Licensing